All Products

 Important

 Enabling or disabling read/write splitting causes a transient connection to the instance and triggers data migration in the background.
 Adjusting the number of read replicas does not cause a transient connection.
-Perform this operation during off-peak hours.
-Make sure that the instance does not receive many write requests during the operation and that your application can automatically reconnect to the instance.
+Perform this operation during off-peak hours when write traffic is low, and make sure your application can automatically reconnect.

 2. In the left-side navigation pane, click Node Management.